 Faculty of Arts: http://www2.mystfx.ca/dean-of-arts/student-resources

 Faculty of Science (includes all Human Kinetics): http://www2.mystfx.ca/dean-of-science/declaration-forms

 First-year students in the Bachelor of Arts and the Bachelor of Science degrees are strongly encouraged to declare their major by the end of March if they have decided on their major subject.
-First-year students wishing to declare an advanced major or honours are encouraged to declare a major in their first year and then apply for the advanced major or hounours in March of their second year.

 NOTE: You must be prepared and have the declaration form completed prior to meeting with the department representative.